winniewcyu/gobang_easy/README.md

   - `/src`
     - `/components` - Stores reusable UI components (images) used across different parts of the application.
     - `/pages` - Contains build and deployment scripts to automate parts of the development process.
+    - `/chessBot` - Consists of code for win checking, reusable as end game mechanism

 ## System Building Procedure //to_be_justify